dgarbato/Project1/ReadMe.txt

 The app I created is in the  Churn2 folder of my Project1 repository on github.

+Users can interact with this graph by seeing how things change by gender.
+I hope to add to that functionality.

 That link is https://github.com/dgarbato/Project1

 My app can be viewed on  https://deniseg.shinyapps.io/Churn2/